The ban on in-house side jobs lifted! The story of starting a cafe within the company

 The details of this will be discussed later as it relates to branding and purchasing

-As mentioned above, we asked various people within the company, "How much would you be willing to buy it for?" while having them try samples, and we ultimately settled on the price mentioned above.
+As mentioned above, I went around to various people within the company andthem, "How much would you be willing to pay for this?"while they tasted the sample, and we finally settled on the price mentioned earlier.

 By the way, we still receive opinions that 150 yen for drip coffee is expensive, but if we were to offer it for 100 yen, we wouldn't make any profit at all, so we have no choice but to offer it at this price